OPTIMIZING YOUR ENERGY CONSUMPTION

 Montpellier Métropole has developed tools to help companies and local authorities with their energy transition.
 The metropolitan authority also works in a network with the stakeholders who interact with companies on a daily basis.

-If you would like to determine the solar potential (thermal or photovoltaic*) of your roof, please refer to Montpellier Méditerranée Métropole's solar energy registry.
+If you would like to determine the solar potential (thermal or photovoltaic*) of your roof, please check the solar registry developed by Montpellier Méditerranée Métropole.

 *Thermal: heat production - Photovoltaic: electricity production